-20. (1) Where, on an application by the applicant or the instructing party, it is shown that there is a strong prima facie case of fraud with regard to a demand made, or expected to be made, by the beneficiary, the court, may:

-(a) issue a provisional order to the effect that the ISSUER not honour the UNDERTAKING, including an order that the ISSUER hold the amount of the UNDERTAKING; or

-(b) issue a provisional order to the effect that the proceeds of the UNDERTAKING paid to the beneficiary are blocked, taking into account whether in the absence of such an order the applicant would be likely to suffer serious harm.

-(2) The court, when issuing a provisional order referred to in subsection (1), may require the person applying to furnish such form of security as the court deems appropriate.

-(3) The court may not issue a provisional order of the kind referred to in subsection (1) based on any objection to honour of the UNDERTAKING other than fraud or use of the UNDERTAKING for a criminal purpose.
+- 20. (1) Where, on an application by the applicant, it is shown that there is a strong prima facie case that with regard to a presentation made, or expected to be made, one of the circumstances referred to in subsection 19(1) is present the court, may: - (a) issue a provisional order to the effect that the issuer not honour the undertaking, including an order that the issuer hold the amount of the undertaking; or - (b) issue a provisional order to the effect that the proceeds of the undertaking paid to the beneficiary are blocked, taking into account whether in the absence of such an order the applicant would be likely to suffer serious harm. - (2) The court, when issuing a provisional order referred to in subsection (1), may require the person applying to furnish such form of security as the court deems appropriate. - (3) The court may not issue a provisional order of the kind referred to in subsection (1) based on any objection to honour of the undertaking other than grounds specified in subsection 19(1).

 (Source: Article 20 Convention Jeffery Draft)